Central Arizona Trail

 The entire trail is on public lands and requires no permits, except for camping at Alamo Lake State Park, which is not necessary as the park is surrounded by BLM land.

 CAT maybe hiked east-bound or west-bound.
-The best time to hike CAT in either direction is in late March and April, as this will ensure the snow is melted and ample water is available in all passages except passage 8.
-A fall hike will face water challenges.
-A summer hike will face temperature, water and mosquito challenges.
+The best time to hike CAT in either direction is in late February to April, as this will ensure the snow is melted and ample water is available in all passages.
+A fall and summer hike will face temperature and water challenges.
 A winter hike would be beautiful but would face snow challenges and would require snow shoes.

 CAT goes through five towns, making resupplying very easy.
-There are only two places where a resupply box must be mailed/cached or a hitch required to go to a town.
+There are only two places where a resupply box may be mailed/cached or a hitch required to go to a town.
+The first is Passage 4.
+There is a post office there.
+The second is Passage 9, but for this passage you can resupply at Passage 8 and carry your food, since it will be only three days of food (assuming a 15 miles per day pace).

 Download the Planner and Data Book and Google Earth Track and Waypoints from the links below.